Countly/countly-sdk-documentation/android/current.md

   name.
 It would look similar to "com.my.company.activityname".
 </p>
 <p>
-  <span style="font-weight:400">It is possible to use short view names that make use of the simple activity name.
+  <span style="font-weight: 400;">It is possible to use short view names that make use of the simple activity name.
 This would look like "activityname".
 To use this functionality, call this before calling init:</span>
 </p>
 <pre><code class="java">config.setAutoTrackingUseShortName(true);</code></pre>
 <h2>Automatic view segmentation</h2>